Great Wildebeest Migration Safari Guide for Tanzania and Kenya

 Tanzania is superior than Kenya for witnessing the crossing if you favour beating the crowds.
 The Masai Mara gets extremely busy during this time and you can expect to see dozens of vehicles lined up along the riverbank.
 Whilst the Serengeti is still undoubtably busy, its remoteness makes it slightly more exclusive.

 Another benefit of choosing to view the Mara River crossing in Tanzania over Kenya is the park fees.
-Serengeti costs $70 + 18% tax per person per day to visit whilst the Masai Mara costs $200 + 18% tax per person per day.
+Serengeti costs $70 + 18% tax per person per day to visit whilst the Maasai Mara costs $200 + 18% tax per person per day.
 Tanzania however also has the addition of a $60 + 18% tax concession fee if you spend the night there.
 Despite the concession fee, Serengeti is still slightly cheaper.

 Whilst both are extremely good locations for seeing the migration, Tanzania is ever so slightly better for the reasons listed above.